LeeRenJie/Newsletter-signup-page/README.md

        Clear console (Will not delete commands, just keeping it tidy!) | `clear` Removing files |`rm myfile`

 1. Make sure node.js and git are installed.
-Type `node --version` and `git --version` If a version is shown then you have node and git installed.
+Type `node --version` and `git --version`.
+If a version is shown, then you have node and git installed.
 1. Make sure you are inside the directory.
 Then we will start by creating a package.json file by initializing [npm](https://www.npmjs.com/).<br> `npm init`
 1. Press Enter for all the default fields.
 1. Next we will be installing modules from npm. (express, mail chimp, and body-parser)
     * `npm install express` or `npm i express` (Both the same)
     * `npm install @mailchimp/mailchimp_marketing`
     * `npm install body-parser`
-    * `npm install -g nodemon` (You can run on the local host with [nodemon](https://nodemon.io) so that the server restarts itself each time you make a change to your files)
+    * `npm install -g nodemon` (You can send your files on the local host with [nodemon](https://nodemon.io).
+The server restarts itself each time you make a change to your files)
-         * In the hyper terminal >>> `nodemon app.js`
+         * In the hyper terminal type `nodemon app.js`
          * It should log "server running at port 3000"
          * Go to your browser and type localhost:3000 to see the page.
          * You can change the image of the signup page. (redirect the path to your image.
 Make sure it is in the images file in the public folder)
          * You can change the design.
 (I used bootstrap 4 for the design.
 Read the [documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/) and edit)

     * You should see this in your package.json file:
     ```javascript
       "dependencies": {